What is Politics and International Relations?

 You can study a career skills module specifically designed for politics students as part of the Nottingham Advantage Award.
 We also offer a range of placement opportunities with local and national employers.
 Our accredited Politics Placement module includes a guaranteed placement lasting up to 12 weeks and is an option in your second year.

-93.6% of undergraduates from the School of Politics and International Relations had secured work or further study within six months of graduation.
-The average starting salary was £21,000.*
+82.9% of undergraduates from the School of Politics and International Relations secured graduate level employment or further study within 15 months of graduation.
+The average annual salary for these graduates was £26,736.*

 On our courses, you can apply to study abroad for a semester or full year at the University’s campuses in China or Malaysia, or at one of our partner institutions in locations such as Australia, Canada, Europe and the USA.